tyreil/UX-1-FA18-Final/README.md

 * Is it easy to find information/support?

 ### Submission
 Identify 5 usability issues with the app's existing design.
-Create a markdown file in your forked repo with a brief write-up relating usability heuristics to the issues you have identified, along with screenshots with annotations for reference.
+Create a Medium post with brief write-up relating usability heuristics to the issues you have identified, along with screenshots with annotations for reference.